-Even though it’s really not a big deal to make your own homemade alfredo sauce for this chicken fettuccine alfredo recipe, if you want to use store bought alfredo sauce that’s fine.
+Even though it’s really not a big deal to make your own homemade alfredo sauce for this baked chicken alfredo pasta recipe, if you want to use store-bought alfredo sauce that’s fine.

 You will need about 2 cups worth, or approximately a 15-ounce jar which is a commonly sold side.

-Do I Have to Add the Breadcrumb Topping to Chicken Fettuccine Alfredo?
+Do I Have to Add the Breadcrumb Topping?

-What Kind of Cheese is Best for Baked Chicken Fettuccine Alfredo?
+What Kind of Cheese is Best for Baked Alfredo?